2007 Cricket World Cup Group B: Bermuda vs Sri Lanka

-8th Match: Bangladesh v India, 17 March
+Bangladesh vs India

 Bangladesh, who went home from the 2003 World Cup without a single win and had been ranked bottom the 10 Test-playing nations as late as 2006, now celebrated their fifth victory against a top-eight side in their history, forcing India to win both their next games to have a chance of qualifying for the Super Eights.

 India chose to bat first, but lost Virender Sehwag and Robin Uthappa to Mashrafe Mortaza in his opening spell.
 Described by the Cricinfo journalist as "at the heart of the impressive performance", Mortaza took two wickets in the opening spell and returned to remove the two final wickets, though he also bowled six no-balls in a spell of four for 38.
 Spinners Abdur Razzak and Mohammad Rafique took the remaining six wickets.

 Teenagers Tamim Iqbal, Shakib Al Hasan and Mushfiqur Rahim, with 35 international games between them, all made half-centuries as Bangladesh passed the target of 192 with nine balls and five wickets to spare, despite losing three batsmen in single figures and two batsmen stumped off the bowling of part-timer Virender Sehwag.
 Tamim hit seven fours and two sixes in a near run-a-ball 51, well about the required run rate of four, which meant Shakib and Mushfiqur could score at rates between three and four an over.
 India also dropped two easy chances and three half-chances, "in stark contrast to Bangladesh's efforts on the field", as they failed to bowl out their opposition.

 The win caused mass celebrations in Bangladesh.
 Though the country is officially in a state of emergency and public gatherings are outlawed, thousands of people celebrated in the streets of Dhaka, waving flags and chanting, and there were also processions in Chittagong and in Mortaza's hometown, Narail.